aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 IShape TargetShape { get; }
 ```

-The code sample below demonstrates output information of all animated shapes in the main sequence for all slides in the presentation.
+This code sample demonstrates the output of information for all animated shapes in the main sequence for all slides in a presentation.

 ``` csharp
 using (Presentation pres = new Presentation("SomePresentation.pptx"))